 Alice C. Linsley

 Abraham and his wives were Horites.
-Jews call them "Horim."
+The term "Horite" is the English variant of the Hebrew word "Horim" which is what Jews call their ancestors.
 The Horites were a caste of ruler-priests who were devotees of Horus.
 Horus prefigures Jesus Christ.This is the origin of Messianic expectation among Abraham's proto-Saharan or Kushite ancestors.

 The worship of Horus originated in ancient Kush among Abraham's Kushite ancestors.
 The oldest known site of Horus worship is at Nekhen in Sudan.
 Horites spread from Africa to the Indus Valley.
 In the Bible they are associated with Seir the Horite (Gen. 36) and the region of Edom.
 Petra reflects Horite beliefs.